 Big Bone Lick State Park in Union, Kentucky gives visitors the unique opportunity to view bison completely free!
-Remains of ancient mammoths, Pleistocene megafauna, have been found in the area making Big Bone Lick a state historical site.
+Remains of ancient mammoths, Pleistocene megafauna, have been found in the area making it known as the Big Bone Lick State Historic Site.

-With plenty of hiking trails, a family-friendly campground, along with educational exhibits and a museum, Big Bone Lick is the perfect Kentucky day trip or weekend getaway.
+With plenty of hiking trails, a family-friendly campground, educational exhibits, a visitor center, and a museum, Big Bone Lick is the perfect Kentucky day trip or weekend getaway.

 Directions To Big Bone Lick State Park

 Big Bone Lick State Park is located in Boone County, Kentucky.
 Roughly a half-hour from downtown Cincinnati, Ohio.
 Take the Richmond exit off I 71/75 for plenty of restaurant options.
 The park is located roughly 10 minutes off the exit with plenty of signs to help guide the way.